Greencus/Kerbalism-Config-Starliner/README.md

 Changes will focus on:

--Disabling life support while keeping other parts of kerbalism active
+-Disabling life support while keeping other parts of kerbalism active, so that it can be easily used with USI life support